cosmology-tech/chain-registry/packages/assets/README.md

 ## Credits

-Built by Cosmology — if you like our tools, please consider delegating to [our validator](https://cosmology.tech/validator)
+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)